What happens when a child experiences failure? When all the way through his young life he has felt battered, bewildered, forsaken and forlorn?

-UCanachieve Learning Alternatives is that program which resides in the soul of the heartland: Jerusalem.
-It will forever strive to imbue each child with ‘light’ in his proverbial ‘darkness’ hence building a happier and healthier being, in an ever challenging world.
+UCanachieve Learning Alternatives is a program which resides in the soul of the heartland: Jerusalem.
+It will forever strive to imbue each child with ‘light’ in his proverbial ‘darkness’, hence building a happier and healthier being, in an ever challenging world.

 Joanne H. Simanowitz, MS DTR., Programming Director, UCanachieve Learning AlternativesPlease share this post!